-Staff, governors and pupils should not open emails or attachments from suspect sources and should report their receipt to Computing leads Mr Blanch, Mr Harlock or Ms Fathers.
+Staff, governors and pupils should not open emails or attachments from suspect sources and should report their receipt to Computing lead Mr Harlock.

 Users must not send emails which are offensive, embarrassing or upsetting to anyone (i.e. cyberbullying).

 Visiting online sites and downloading